raspberrypilearning/physical-computing-guide/gpio-plus-and-pi2.md

 We hope that this has encouraged you to have a go at physical computing using the Pi's GPIO; it's really not as daunting as it looks.
 It all starts with a simple LED, but it can take you to incredible places.
 Do not underestimate the fun, creativity and sense of achievement you can get from a little computer and a bunch of pins.
 Have fun!
 And if you do make something cool please let us know. :)

----

-## Glossary

-### GPIO

-General purpose input/output; in this specific case the pins on the Raspberry Pi and what you can do with them.
-So called because you can use them for all sorts of purposes; most can be used as either inputs or outputs, depending on your program.

-### LED

-Light-emitting diode- a small, low-power light source used widely in electronics.
-Ideal as an introduction to physical computing on the Pi.

-### Physical computing

-Computing that involves tangible things connected to a computer, beyond standard input and output devices like keyboards and monitors.
-Think buttons, lights, robots, alarms, sensors, home automation, teddy bears called Babbage in near space and so on.
-We love physical computing because as well as being lots of fun, it's such a powerful teaching and learning tool and encourages creativity, problem solving, and collaboration.
-Computing **beyond the screen** engages children of all ages, and you can make very cool stuff!